 I have a university education in arts therapies with dance as a specialism (Derby university, 2000), and a postgraduate certificate in dance therapy (Codarts, Rotterdam, 2007).
-I also trained as a community dance worker, gaining experience in teaching people of all ages and abilities.

 Since finishing my therapy training, I have gained experience working in various institutions (Delta Psychiatric Centre – Personality disorders – part time clinic, PysQ Den Haag – Trauma department, Centrum 45 – Veterans and civilians affected by war).

 For the last few years I have been working in private practice with adults on an individual basis with a wide range of issues.

 If you are looking for more support within a team of practitioners with a combination of verbal therapy and dance therapy, check out Care to Change